jeromelaban/jeromelaban.github.io/_posts/2019/2019-01-06-improving-out-of-process-csharp-source-generation-performance.md

     public abstract void AddCompilationUnit(string name, SyntaxTree tree);
 }
 ```
-The compiler calls the Execute method, your generator does its work and adds a compilation unit back to the compiltion environment.
+The compiler calls the Execute method, your generator does its work and adds a compilation unit back to the compilation environment.

 I was waiting on this feature to be implemented, but for a variety of reasons, it got shelved by the roslyn team.